 Art empowers learning

-Exhibit is viewable during regular library hours.
+The public is invited to view the exhibit during regular library hours.

-Community Art Wall
+Community Art Wall Exhibit

 Arts Steering Committee

 Special thanks…The exhibits and the receptions are sponsored by the Arts Steering Committee, the Friends of the Library and the Bedford Free Public Library.